Can we help?

 Certificates are supplied on request, detailing what they are able to do in the target language in accordance with the CECR levels and structure.

 For our group courses, we accept students of 18 years of age or older.
-Students under 18 years of age must be accompanied by parents unless they are attending our Residential Summer Camp.
+Students under 18 years of age must be accompanied by parents.
 For our French Summer Camps, we accept students of 5-17 years of age.

 We offer free wifi in the school.
-We also have a small multimedia centre with computers that students may use.
+We also have a padlet link that teachers use to provide resources and occasional after-lesson activities.

 All of our teachers are experienced and native-speakers.
 Please see the ‘About Us’ page for more information about our teaching team.

-We arrange airport transfers for the majority of our students arriving at Geneva airport.
+We can provide a link to our partner company to arrange airport transfers for our students arriving at Geneva airport.
 This is the easiest, quickest and cheapest way to get from Geneva to Morzine.
-We also offer transfers from other nearby airports and railway stations.
-You can book these with us when you book your course.
-For our Summer Camps, we meet our junior students at Geneva airport.
+Transfers are also offered from other nearby airports and railway stations.
+You can enquire about these with us when you book your course.

 You should bring your personal belongings that you wish to have with you during your stay.
 Bed-linen and towels will be provided by your host family.
 You will be able to do weekly laundry.
 It is a nice idea to bring a small present for your host-family from your country, some photos of your family and where you are from to show them and maybe other information about your home country.